How should AI decisions be explained? Requirements for Explanations from the Perspective of European Law: Discussion

 \section{Discussion}

 While the EU AI Act is seen as a breakthrough in AI regulation, it is important to note that it is not expected to supersede all other relevant laws influencing the use of AI (and thus, \ac{XAI}).
-The laws described in Chapter~\ref{sec:xai-and-law}, from which the requirements were derived, mainly pertain to civil liability and will coexist with the AI Act, which falls under public law.
-Although these laws interact (unfulfilled requirements of the AI Act might be seen as defects in the sense Sections~\ref{sssec:liability-seller} and \ref{sssec:liability-buyer}), any further discussion on their possible interactions is beyond the scope of this paper.
+The laws described in Sections~\ref{sec:decision-centric}~and~\ref{sec:model-centric}, from which the requirements were derived, mainly pertain to civil liability and will coexist with the AI Act, which falls under public law.
+Although these laws interact (unfulfilled requirements of the AI Act might be seen as defects in the sense of Section~\ref{ssec:liability}), any further discussion on their possible interactions is beyond the scope of this paper.

 There has been much debate about the perceived conflict between regulation and innovation in the context of the AI Act.
-However, it is important to note that regulation itself does not stifle innovation; rather, unclear regulation or instructions may impede progress.
+However, in our opinion, regulation itself does not stifle innovation; rather, unclear regulation or instructions may impede progress.
 To avoid such ambiguity in the field of \ac{XAI}, this paper proposes a structured approach based on specific properties to guide \ac{XAI} use and development.
-Similarly, international or national norms could recommend \ac{XAI} properties or specific methods for specific use cases, providing clear instructions on which methods to employ under different circumstances.
-These norms should consider additional legal foundations for \ac{XAI}, such as criminal law, administrative law, and insurance law.
+Similarly, international or national norms could recommend \ac{XAI} properties or methods for specific use cases, providing clear instructions on which methods to employ under different circumstances.
+These norms should consider additional legal foundations for \ac{XAI}, such as criminal, administrative, and insurance law.